Alec Baldwin, playing Trump, apologizes for 'Pocahontas' jab at Warren

 Baldwin, whose impersonation of President Donald Trump has become must-see TV for political junkies, was at turns funny and stinging in his depiction of the president before 3,000 party activists.

 While not dressed in SNL costume and makeup, Baldwin went in and out of character as Trump — at one point invoking the day's news to say he wanted to apologize for calling Sen. Elizabeth Warren "Pocahontas."
-Trump did so at a White House ceremony to honor Native American World War II veterans earlier Monday.
+Trump did so earlier Monday at a White House ceremony to honor Native American World War II veterans.

 "I'm sorry if I offended anyone," Baldwin said in his Trump impersonation.
 "Especially Pocahontas, who's of course a smoking hot cartoon character."

-The IDP fall fundraiser has been a key launching pad for Democratic presidential candidates in the past.
-Barack Obama and John Kerry both went on to win the state's caucuses in 2008 and 2004, respectively, after delivering well-received speeches at the event.
+The fundraiser has been a key launching pad for Democratic presidential candidates in the past.
+Barack Obama and John Kerry went on to win the state's caucuses in 2008 and in 2004, respectively, after delivering well-received speeches at the event.
 Democrats eyeing a 2020 presidential bid ceded the spotlight this year to seven Iowa gubernatorial hopefuls.

 Baldwin at times sounded like a presidential candidate himself, addressing health care, job creation and foreign policy.